dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 When looking at a confusion matrix, we want the true negative and true positive values to be high and the false positive and false negative values to be low.
 This indicates a highly accurate model, which is exactly what we have here.

-The next visualziation shows the same results as above, just now in a more concise format.
+The next visualization shows the same results as above, just now in a more concise format.
 This **stacked bar chart**  condenses our results into patients who were correctly predicted and those who were incorrectly predicted.

 ![stacked_bar_chart_best_model](/assets/img/stacked_bar_chart_confusion_matrix_svc.png "Stacked Bar Chart of SVC Model Four")